Lobelia is a genus of flowering plants, some of which have been harvested for herbal remedies for centuries.

 Compounds found in lobelia may also help protect against mood disorders, including depression.

-One study in mice revealed that lobeline significantly reduced depressive behaviors and levels of stress hormones in the blood, while another mouse trial suggested that this compound may enhance the effects of common antidepressant medications (
+One animal study in mice revealed that lobeline significantly reduced depressive behaviors and levels of stress hormones in the blood.
+Another mouse trial suggested that this compound may enhance the effects of common antidepressant medications (

 Still, human studies are needed to better understand how lobeline affects this condition.
 Currently, lobelia cannot be recommended as an alternative treatment for conventional antidepressant medications.